Paul Read (footballer)

-Paul Read (born 25 September 1973) is an English retired professional footballer who made 100 league appearances in English football, as a striker, also playing in the United States and Sweden.
+Paul Colin Read (born 25 September 1973) is an English retired professional footballer who made 100 league appearances in English football, as a striker, also playing in the United States and Sweden.

 Career

 Born in Harlow, Read began his career as an apprentice at Arsenal, but he never made a league appearance for the Gunners.
 While at Arsenal, Read spent loan spells at Leyton Orient and Southend United.